a16z-infra/ai-town/README.md

 *To clear all databases*

+Many options:

 - Go to the dashboard `npx convex dashboard` and clear tables from there.
+- Adjust the variables in [`crons.ts`](./convex/crons.ts) to automatically clear up space from old journal and memory entries.
+- Run `npx convex run --no-push testing:debugClearAll` to wipe all the tables.
-- Alternatively, if you want to delete the tables, you can check out the `origin/reset-town` branch.
-Doing `npm run dev` from there will clear your schema, allowing you to delete your tables entirely.
+- As a fallback, if things are stuck, you can check out the `origin/reset-town` git branch.
+Doing `npm run dev` from there will clear your schema, stop your functions, and allow you to delete your tables in the dashboard.

 *To Snoop on messages*